People with confirmed COVID-19 infections have a range of symptoms, from little to no symptoms to people being severely sick and dying.

 - Persistent pain or pressure in the chest

-- New confusion or inability to arouse (wake) a person
+- New confusion or inability to be woken up

 - Bluish lips or face